hbui-cs489-SP24/cs489-pa0/README.md

 ## Description
 The following [client.c](client.c) and [server.c](server.c) are a simple implementation of UDP socket connections which are discussed in class.
 You can compile and run the client and the server on two different terminal windows (both connected to a Linux server).
 You should get the following output.

-On the server side (running on lupin)
+On the server side (running on lupin).

 ```
 $ make